vmware-archive/cascade/README.md

 Dependencies
 =====
 Cascade should build successfully on OSX and most Linux distributions.
-Third-party dependencies can be retrieved from the command line using either
+Third-party dependencies should all be available from the command line using either
 ```apt-get``` (Ubuntu), ```opkg``` (Angstrom), or ```brew``` (OSX).
 Note that
 on most platforms, this will require administrator privileges.
 ```
+ OSX $ brew install cmake flex bison
-*NIX $ sudo (apt-get|opkg|brew) install cmake flex bison python3-venv
+*NIX $ (opkg|apt-get) install g++ cmake flex bison python3-venv
 ```

 Building Cascade